 Learning the Hindi language and about Indian culture is opening the eyes of Victorian school students to a world of possibilities, while forging stronger connections with the local community.

-The Grange P-12 College in Hoppers Crossing was one of the first government schools in Australia to offer Hindi as a Language Other Than English.
+The Grange P-12 College in Hoppers Crossing and Rangebank Primary Schools in Cranbourne were some of the first government schools in Australia to offer Hindi as a Language Other Than English.

 'Hindi is a very unifying language.
 It’s a very beautiful language and here, when the children sing in class and sing their Hindi songs, we can see the parents finding great pleasure and joy in that.'